-Manchester United midfielder Ryan Giggs has signed a one-year contract extension, the club confirmed today.
+Ryan Giggs has signed a one-year contract extension with Manchester United.

 The veteran Welshman had already indicated his wish to continue his career into a remarkable 21st season at Old Trafford and United have today confirmed the deal has been signed.

 "All I've ever wanted to do is play for United and I've been lucky enough to do that for 20 years," said Giggs.

 "It is great to know I'm still contributing to the team's success and I feel I've got a lot to offer on and off the pitch.

 "This is an exciting time to be involved with so many good young players coming through."

 Despite celebrating his 37th birthday in November, Giggs is still making a massive contribution to the Red Devils' cause.

 It was his superb pass that set Nani up for the opening goal in last weekend's Manchester derby triumph that keeps the Welshman on target for a record 12th championship.